Ursprungligen postat VK: 19 maj 2017

 In many cases, Startups severely underestimate the resources required after the “platform” is launched.

 There are very few actual launches, most projects simply have Go-Live Dates.
-The resources needed to launch and to keep momentum moving forward are often underestimated or completely forgotten about.
+The resources needed to launch and to keep the momentum moving forward are often underestimated or completely forgotten about.
 A few common underdeveloped areas that can be seen:

 - Launch Communication (how are people going to know that the platform is up and running)